Chalcogen bond: Catalysis

 Chalcogen bonding in catalysis has been used to pre-orient substrate, allowing for asymmetric/stereoselective catalysis on the preferred conformation of the substrate.
 Examples include an asymmetric acyl transfer on an enantiomeric mixture catalyzed by a chiral isothiourea.
 The acyl group is first transfer on to the chiral catalyst which is purported to go through a transition state featuring a 1,5 chalcogen bonding interaction on the catalyst which orients the acyl group prior to transfer on to the substrate.
 This resulted in one enantiomer of the substrate acylated and the remaining substrate enriched in the other enantiomer.
-Similar interactions have been invoked in stereoselective Michael additions and β-lactonizations.